 Members of the public do not attend a site inspection or locality tour unless specifically invited by the Commission to participate as observers, in line with the principles of openness and transparency.
-If they do attend, they are requested not to make comments or submissions to the Commission Panel as site inspections and locality tours are specifically designed to help the Commissioners understand the physical attributes of the project site and its surrounds.
+If they do attend, they are requested not to make comments or submissions to the Commission panel as site inspections and locality tours are specifically designed to help the Commissioners understand the physical attributes of the project site and its surrounds.

-In some cases, the Chair of the Panel may exercise their discretion and invite a small number of observers in addition to the applicant on an in-person and/or virtual site inspection or locality tour.
+The chair of the panel may exercise their discretion and invite observers in addition to the applicant on an in-person and/or virtual site inspection or locality tour.
 Observers might include:

-- a representative from a local community group which lodged a submission to the Department of Planning, Housing and Infrastructure during the Environmental Impact Assessment process - a representative of the traditional custodians of the land - a representative of the relevant community consultative committee - a representative from the local council, a government agency, or a directly affected resident.
+- a representative from a local community group which lodged a submission to the Department of Planning and Environment during the Environmental Impact Assessment process - a representative of the traditional custodians of the land - a representative of any community consultative committee - in special circumstances, an expert, a representative from the local council, a government agency, or a directly affected resident.

-However, in respect of in-person site inspections or locality tours, any such invitation from the Chair of the Panel is subject to the fact that the Commission cannot require the applicant or any associated landowner to allow third parties onto their land.
+However, in respect of in-person site inspections or locality tours, any such invitation from the chair of the panel is subject to the fact that the Commission cannot require the applicant or any associated landowner to allow third parties onto their land.
 It is up to the applicant or associated landowner to decide whether they will allow such persons to visit their land.